-With just over 2,500 students (up 160 over the 2011/12 academic year) Cambridge International School, located in Garhoud, is a well established GEMS school teaching to children from KG to Year 13.
+With just over 2,569 students (up 200 on last year) Cambridge International School Dubai, located in Garhoud, is a well established GEMS school teaching children from KG to Year 13.

-Students are taught by 132 full-time teachers in 72 classes – giving an average classroom size of 34 plus – very high for a GEMs UK curriculum school.
-Plans for a new facility to address the issue of class sizes is said to have been put in place over the last academic year (but clearly is not yet in place).
+Students are taught by 137 full-time teachers in 88 classes – giving an average classroom size of 29 plus (down from 34 plus last year – very high for a GEMs UK curriculum school).
+Plans for a new facility to address the issue of class sizes were put in place over the last academic year.

-Ranked ‘Good’ by the KHDA for three years in a row, Cambridge International has some Outstanding features according to the education regulator.
+Ranked ‘Good’ by the KHDA for five years in a row, Cambridge International has some Outstanding features according to the education regulator.

 The KHDA singles out the Post 16 age group curriculum, the relationship the school has developed with parents, the quality of its special needs provisions and the opportunity for vocation based education: The school has recently introduced Business and Technology Education Council (BTEC) level 2 and level 3 vocational qualification in a range of subjects at secondary and post-16 phases respectively.
 Every year the school says it “looks to further develop the pathways that we have on offer to our students” – see the Q and A. Parental engagement is also said to be a strength of the school.

 The National Curriculum for England is the school’s core curriculum.
 Students are entered for the International General Certificate of Secondary Education (IGCSE) and/or GCSE examinations at the end of the secondary phase and GCE Advanced level examinations at the end of the post-16 phase.

 For recommendations, the KHDA noted in 2012/13 the Primary phase needed to improve teaching methods.
 This is also stressed in its 2013/14 report, although the KHDA notes it has seen an improvement in teaching styles, leading to an improvement in pupil attainment.